 When your knees hurt, the last thing you might want to do is exercise.
 However, the right kind of movement is essential for joint health.
 High-impact activities like running can be jarring, but low-impact exercises are perfect for building strength without stressing your knees.
 Activities like swimming, cycling, and walking build up the muscles that support your knee joint, which takes pressure off the bone-on-bone contact area.
 Regular, gentle movement also improves flexibility, reduces stiffness, and helps circulate the synovial fluid that lubricates the joint.
 Start slow and listen to your body, gradually increasing your activity as you get stronger.

-Use Hot and Cold Therapy
+When to Use Hot vs. Cold Therapy for Knee Pain

 Hot and cold therapy is a simple, effective, and inexpensive way to manage knee pain at home.
 The two methods work differently, so it’s helpful to know when to use each one.
 Cold therapy, like applying an ice pack or a bag of frozen vegetables wrapped in a towel, is best for acute pain and swelling.
 It works by constricting blood vessels, which can numb sharp pain and reduce inflammation.
 Heat therapy, using a heating pad or a warm, damp towel, is ideal for chronic stiffness and muscle soreness.
 Heat increases blood flow to the area, which helps relax tight muscles and soothe aching joints.